CoderMattGH/be-nc-news/README.md

  Successfully listening on port 9090
  ```

- You can now start interacting with the api by querying its endpoints.
+ You can now start interacting with the API by querying its endpoints.

  Its public endpoints will be provided as a JSON object which you can view by sending
 a GET request to: `http://localhost:9090/api` -- <i>assuming default port number and host address.</i>